rybalkinsd/atom/lecture10/presentation/PITCHME.md

 ---
 ### How different threads can communicate?
-As usual - they can communicate via public variables, via mutable objects.
+Nothing new - they can communicate via public variables, via mutable objects.
 ### How threads communicate in our game
 0. **Only game-mechanics thread** communicate with **GameSession** (so game mechanics is single-threaded)
 0. WS threads communicate with game mechanics via **thread-safe queue**